rm511130/Physna_User_Manual/README.md

 For this example we would like to see if "2.3 Shaft\_holder 1\_Trans Connector\_Front Axle\_Unreal Tractor\_by paX" has any models similar to it.

 Selecting it from the list of models in the folder will show a contecxt menu with links to "Find Matches" and "Add to Compare Cart".

+__NOTE: You do not need to scroll withing a folder to find your part.
+You can search for it by name if it is known.
+Enter the name in the search text field at the top of the main page to quickly navigate to the desired model.__

 ![duplicates-step-2](./images/duplicates-step-2.png)